dclive/ThinkCentre-M930q/README.md

 ```

 ### Notes
- - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) to build your SMBIOS [serial numbers, etc.]
+ - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) to build your SMBIOS [serial numbers]
- - U Must Use CFGLock.efi Tool Unlock CFG LOCK first.
+ - You must Use CFGLock.efi Tool to Unlock CFG LOCK first.
 To see this menu, press SPACE BAR at the OpenCore pick screen.
+You'll "flip the bit" so that the value is "0"; this requires selecting the highlighted icon, then selecting "Y" to flip the bit to 0.
 ![image](Screenshot/CFGLock.efi.png)

 ### Screenshot